Children’s Growth Plates:

 When To See the Doctor

-Since a child’s bones heal quickly, a growth plate injury needs to be examined by a doctor as soon as possible.
-Ideally, the injury should be examined within 5 to 7 days.
+As mentioned earlier on this page, a child’s bones heal quickly, and a growth plate injury needs to be examined by a doctor as soon as possible.
+Ideally, a pediatric orthopedist should examine the injury within 5 to 7 days.
 The bone must receive the proper treatment before it starts healing.

 After you have discussed your child’s symptoms and medical history with your doctor, he or she will carry out a detailed physical examination of the injured bone.